 The back of the subwoofer is pretty plain.
 There's a power cable on the bottom and that's about it.

 The Sony HT-G700 has a good build quality.
-Its body is made from dense plastic and its speakers are protected by a large metal grill.
+Its body is made from dense plastic and its speakers are protected by a large metal grille.
 In contrast, the subwoofer is made from mostly melamine and plastic, which is a little disappointing.
-The port has a glossy black finish that's prone to fingerprints, but the woofer is protected by a metal grill too, which is nice.
+The port has a glossy black finish that's prone to fingerprints, but the woofer is protected by a metal grille too, which is nice.

 The Sony HT-G700's stereo soundstage is just satisfactory.
 It feels about as wide as the bar but the bar itself doesn't do anything to make it sound any wider.
 Objects also sound like they're coming from general moving areas rather than accurate pinpoint locations.

 Update 09/22/2020: We've discovered a value input bug that would cause the Dynamics box results to be slightly off.
 All soundbars reviewed since January 30th 2020 have been updated.

 The Sony HT-G700 has okay stereo dynamics.
 It can get very loud, which is well-suited for large rooms or crowded environments.
 However, at max volume, there's a lot of thumping and compression artifacts that are very audible across its range.

 This soundbar has an okay THD performance.
 At a normal listening volume, the amount of THD falls within good limits, so you get pure and clean audio reproduction.
 However, the THD jumps at max volume, which is disappointing.
 That being said, it can be difficult to hear with real-life content, and not everyone will hear it.

 The Sony HT-G700 is a 3.1 channel setup with a superb center channel performance.
 Since it has a dedicated center speaker, it can produce clear and accurate audio reproduction of dialogue from your favorite movies.